 Researchers will be much more comfortable in our research room.
 We can now accommodate more than researchers, school classes and group visits.

 The archives has a microfilm reader and printer, free wifi, large work tables, computer and small non-lending library available for use by researchers.
 An archivist is on hand to assist with access to archival documents, photograph and maps.
-You must make an appointment with the curator to access items from our artifact collection.
-No appointment is necessary to access the archives, although you might want to contact the Heritage Records Manager if you are coming from a distance as microfilm reader and accommodation in the archives is based on a first come, first serve basis.
+You must make an appointment with the Curator to access items from our artifact collection.
+No appointment is necessary to access the archives, although you might want to contact the Archivist if you are coming from a distance as microfilm reader and accommodation in the archives is based on a first come, first serve basis.

 From Vancouver, take Hwy 1 eastbound until the Yale/ Vedder Road Overpass.
 Turn north onto Yale Road and carry on until you come to Spadina.
 Turn left on Spadina until you come to Corbould Street.
 The Archives are located in Evergreen Hall on the corner of Spadina and Corbould, right next door to the new Chilliwack Cultural Centre, and in the same block as the Prospera Centre, Curling Rink and Chilliwack Landing Leisure Centre.